H-TejadaDeras/oem-it-onboarding/setup-instructions.md

 4) **Add OEM Footprints Library**

 	From the top bar, open *Preferences > Manage Footprint Libraries ...*.
 3rd time's the magic one, plus button, add the values in the table below and then click `ok`.

 	Name | Path
 	-----|-----
 	OEM |`${OEM_DIR}/parts/oem.pretty`

 5) **Add OEM Project Template**

+	Finally, let's add the OEM Project Template to your KiCad installation.
+We will use this template to hold our schematics and our pcb trace settings.

 	```bash
 	cp -R ~/Documents/olin-electric-motorsports/projects/oem_project_template ~/.local/share/kicad/9.0/template